 I have set up a DEGIRO account and transferred CHF 1189.30 from my CH Neon account to the CHF DEGIRO deposit (Bank CIC Basel) for the first time.

-The goal is to build up 2 ETF accounts and to deposit annually <5 times amounts around CHF 1'000.
+The aim is to build up 2 ETF accounts and to pay in amounts of around CHF 1'000 <5 times a year.

 I don't understand this difference of CHF 37.- or 3%.
 Am I missing something?